tuzijun111/Dynamic-Record-Linkage/README.md

 Dynamic Record Linkage

-SimFunction contains all the similarity metrics.
+SimFunction class contains all the used similarity functions.

 The Cluster class contains Navie, GreedyDB(Hill-climbing) and incremental DB(Greedy) methods.